Our Mission is to:-

-To promote and encourage education and research in the Communication and Content industries.
+- promote and encourage education and research in the Communication and Content industries

-To provide financial assistance and care to those who work or have worked in our industries and their dependants in time of need.
+- provide financial assistance and care to those who work or have worked in our industries and their dependants in time of need

-The Company’s involvement in training and education began around 1557 when ‘Apprenticeship Indentures’ were drawn up by the Company and Printing Houses were obliged to present their apprentices at Stationers’ Hall, for the fee of sixpence, during their first year.
-In 1861 the Company opened the first Stationers’ School to benefit the sons of the Liverymen and Freemen of the Company.
-A larger school followed but unfortunately it was closed in 1984.
-Today there are a number of ways in which the charity supports training, education and welfare.
+The Company’s involvement in education and training dates back to Tudor times ‘Apprenticeship Indentures’ were drawn up by the Company and Printing Houses were obliged to present their apprentices at Stationers’ Hall, for the fee of sixpence, during their first year.
+In 1861 the Company opened its first Stationers’ School to benefit the sons of Liverymen and Freemen of the Company.

-Any general enquires about The Foundation should be sent to:-
+Any general enquiries about the Foundation should be sent to:-

 Tel: 020 7246 0990

-Postgraduate Bursary Scheme – The Foundation offers 10 annual awards for students on selected postgraduate courses that are related to the Communication and Content industries.
+Postgraduate Bursary Scheme – The Foundation offers a number of annual awards for students on selected postgraduate courses that relate to the Communications and Content industries.

 For more information about the scheme, click here.

-Scholarships and awards – We offer a variety of awards as follows:-
+Scholarships and awards – The Foundation offers a variety of awards as follows:-

 - Financial Assistance – for students requiring assistance towards the cost of starting or continuing their education

-- Major Awards – for students intending to pursue a course of study associated with the Communication and Content industries.
+- Major Awards – for students intending to pursue a course of study associated with our industries

-- Francis Mathew Scholarships – for students wishing to travel whilst following a course of study associated with the Communication and Content industries.
+- Francis Mathew Scholarships – for students wishing to travel whilst following a course of study associated with our industries

-Welfare – The Foundation’s welfare activity is the provision of annual or one-off grants of money and other support to persons in need, hardship or distress who work or have worked in the Communication and Content industries and their dependants.
-For more information, click here.
+Welfare – The Foundation provides annual or one-off grants of money and other support to persons in need, hardship or distress who work or have worked in the Communications and Content industries and their dependants.

-Charity Giving – The Foundation makes regular contributions to charities in the City of London and beyond including support for the Lord Mayor of London’s charities and the Royal Marines.
+Other Charitable Giving – The Foundation makes regular contributions to charities relating to the City of London and to the Royal Marines.